mkaminski1988/book-notes/streaming-systems/nodes.md

         on each retry.
     * Some data sources are *nondeterministic*.
 These sources a required to provide a way to inform the system what the record IDs should be.

+## Chapter 6 - Streams and Tables

+* Streams-and-Table Basics Or: a Special Theory of Stream and Table Relativity
+    * The data structure underlying most databases is an append-only log, which is effectively a stream.
+    * To create a table from a stream, you serially apply updates to a table.
+    * To create a stream from a table, you record a changelog of the table.
+    * SQL materialized views are created from the changelog of an underlying source table.
+    * Streams → tables: The aggregation of a stream of updates over time yield a table.
+    * Tables → streams: The observation of changes to a table over time yields a stream.
+* Toward a General Theory of Stream and Table Relativity
+    * Tables are data at rest.
+They are essentially a snapshot of data in time.
+    * Streams are data in motion.
+They capture of the evolution of data over time.
+* **Batch Processing Versus Streams and Tables**
+    * **A Streams and Tables Analysis of MapReduce**
+        * MapReduce is broken down into these steps:
+            * *MapRead*: Consumes the input data and preprocesses them into standard key/value mapping.
+            * *Map*: Repeatedly consumes a single key/value pair from the prepocessed input and outputs more key/value pairs.
+            * *MapWrite*: Writes key/value pairs to persistent storage.
+            * *ReduceRead*: Consumes shuffled data from previous step and converts them into a standard key/value-list form for reduction.
+            * *Reduce*: Repeatedly consumes a single key and its value-list of records and outputs more records.
+            * *ReduceWrite*: Writes output from previous step to output datastore.
+        * The *MapRead* and *ReduceWrite* are commonly referred to as sources and sinks.
+        * How does batch processing fit into stream/table theory?
+Map/Reduce is a series of stream and table creation.
+            * [TABLE] → *MapRead* → [STREAM] → *Map* → [STREAM] → *MapWrite* →
+                [TABLE] → *ReduceRead* → [STREAM] → *Reduce* → [STREAM] →
+                *ReduceWrite* → [TABLE]
+        * Streams work with bounded data (typically considered batch data) just as they do with unbounded data.

+* *What, Where, When, and How* in a Streams and Tables World
+    * *What*: Transformations
+        * There are two types of *what* stream/table theory transformations:
+            * *Nongrouping*: Transforming a stream of records and produce a stream of transformed records.
+            * *Grouping*: Transforming a stream of records and grouping them together in some way, thereby forming a table.
+        * If the grouping operation is the final stage in a pipeline, it may make sense to export the table directly.
+Kafka and Flink provide a way to read the table data directly instead of having to rematerialize them somewhere else.
+    * *Where*: Windowing
+        * There are two aspects of windowing that interact with stream/table
+            theory:
+            * *Window assignment*: Placing a record into one or more windows.
+                When a record is placed into a window, the definition of the window is combined with the record's user-assigned key, which creates an implicit composite key used at groping time.
+            * *Window Merging*: Logic that makes dynamic, data-driven types of windows, such as sessions, possible.
+    * *When*: Triggers
+        * Grouping means stream-to-table conversion.
+        * Triggers are a complement to grouping.
+They are an "ungrouping" operation that drive table-to-stream conversion.
+        * Triggers are special procedures applied to a table that allow for data within that table to be materialized in response to relevant events.
+        * The trigger operation in streams/table theory is similar to classic database triggers.
+A trigger is in effect code that is evaluated for every row in the state table as time progresses.
+When the trigger fires, it takes the corresponding data that are currently at rest in the talble and puts them into motion, yielding a new stream.
+        * The main semantic difference between batch and streaming systems is the ability to trigger tables incrementally.
+It's not really a semantic difference, but more of a latency/throughput tradeoff.
+        * There's not much difference between batch and streaming systems except for an efficiency delta (in favor of batch) and a natural ability to deal with unbounded data (in favor of streaming).
+        * Apache Beam is a system that provides the best of both worlds: one which provides the ability to handle unbounded data naturally but can also balance the tensions between latency, throughput, and cost.
+    * *How*: Accumulation
+        * Accumulation modes in the streams/tables model:
+            * *Discarding mode*: Requires the system to throw away the previous value for the window when triggering or keep around a copy of the previous value and compute the delta the next time the window triggers.
+            * *Accumulating mode*: Requires no additional work, the current value for the window in the table at triggering time is what is emitted.
+            * *Accumulating and retracting mode*: Requires keeping around copies of all previously triggered (but not yet retracted) values for the window.